Biology of a Cycle, the short-short version

 In a normal cycle, you have two distinct phases.
 The whole cycle lasts on average about 28 days, with each phase lasting 14 days.
 There is huge variability here.
 A normal cycle can be anywhere from 21 to 35 days long, which would make the 2 phases more variable in length.
 Almost always, the second phase is 12-14 days, which means the first phase is usually the one that is longer or shorter.
 Anyway, the take-home point is there are 2 phases of a menstrual cycle.

-The first phase is called the Follicular phase.
-Day one of your cycle is the first day you have a normal bleed (spotting doesn’t count!) and the first day of this phase.
-At the same time you have your period, your ovaries begin again to get ready to ovulate an egg.
-An egg follicle starts to mature and is typically ovulated or hatched around the 14th day of a normal cycle.
+The first phase is the Follicular phase.
+Day one of your cycle and this phase is the first day you have a normal bleed (not spotting).
+At the same time, you have your period, your ovaries begin again to get ready to ovulate an egg.
+The egg follicle starts to mature and is typically ovulated or hatched around the 14th day of a normal cycle.
 Again there’s variability here.
-A healthy ovulation occurs between days 11 -17 of a cycle and usually depends on how long the full cycle is.
-Many hormones are involved in the menstrual cycle but the main player here is Estrogen.
+A healthy ovulation occurs between days 11 -17 of a cycle and depends on the length of the full cycle.
+There are many hormones involved in the menstrual cycle but the main player is Estrogen.

-Once an egg is ovulated, the 2nd phase begins.
-It’s called the Luteal phase.
+Once an egg is ovulated, the 2nd or luteal phase begins.
 The shell of the egg, called the corpus luteum, sticks around for a while and makes a hormone called Progesterone.
 It’s the main player of the luteal cycle.
-If there is no pregnancy, the luteum gets smaller and smaller, the body makes less Progesterone and it signals another period to happen.
+If there’s no pregnancy, the luteum gets smaller, the body makes less Progesterone and it signals another period to happen.
 The whole cycle then begins again.

 I’ll come back to this biology lesson frequently in future posts.
-These two phases and the changes that occur with them as we age are key in understanding perimenopause and its symptoms.
+These two phases and the changes that occur with them during aging are key to understanding perimenopause and its symptoms.

 0 Comments